-Caporaletti also served as the director of Penn State men’s basketball camps, in addition to assisting with the coordination of community and camp appearances.
-Among other things, Caporaletti also assisted the Penn State Hoops Club and helped coordinate other Penn State men’s basketball alumni functions.
+Caporaletti also served as the director of Penn State men’s basketball camps and assisted with the coordination of community and camp appearances.
+He worked with the Penn State Hoops Club and helped organize other Penn State men’s basketball alumni functions.

 Caporaletti earned his bachelor’s degree in business administration from Philadelphia University in May of 1993.